-Students can apply for a Student Travel Award during the abstract submission process from 1 April–3 June 2020.
-Failure to meet the 3 June deadline or follow instructions invalidates the application.
+Students can apply for a Student Attendance Grant during the abstract submission process of the SETAC North America Annual Meeting.
+Failure to meet the deadline or follow instructions invalidates the application.

 The application must include:

 - Proof of an active (paid) student membership with SETAC

 - A statement of research goals and accomplishments by the applicant (250 word maximum)

 - A supporting statement by the applicant’s research advisor (single page maximum).
 Please note that the advisor will receive a separate email requesting a supporting statement.
 The deadline for the letter of support is three days after the abstract submission deadline.

 Members of the SETAC North America Awards and Fellowships Subcommittee evaluate and rank all Student Attendance Grant applications.
 The number of awards will be limited by available funds, and applicants will be ranked on the basis of the following criteria: